oodavid.com

 A Concrete Yard

-But every time I looked out the window I would ignore the car and seek out the plants instead.
+But every time I looked out the window I would seek out the plants instead.
+I realised that the car was in the way.

 A Little Garden